GPG Walk Through Noobs - Ubuntu Containers: Difference between revisions

 - IMPORTANT NOTE: In the LXC Containers

-is required for signing and verifying due to the same issue as key generation (likely missing/run/user/<uid>
+sudois required for signing and verifying due to the same issue as key generation (likely missing/run/user/<uid>directory).
+This is not typically required on a normal host.

 Signing and Encrypting a File (Foo to Bar)